McDoom51/AutoFaceIT/README.md

 The script will run as a system service.
 This is to ensure that the script will automatically launch when the computer is turned on, so you don't need to worry about it.

+The script have been repackaged into an executable, after the script can't be run as a system service otherwise.
+There is a released package that contains the script file, so you can build the executable yourself.

 ## Features:
 - Automatic restart of CSGO when FaceIT Anti-Cheat is launched.
    - Launching of FaceIT Anti-Cheat if it is not already running.